-Latika Gupta has an M.Phil. in Visual Studies from the School of Arts and Aesthetics, Jawaharlal Nehru University and has received fellowships from the India Foundation for the Arts and the Nehru Trust for research on Trans-Himalayan art and rituals.
+Latika Gupta completed an M.Phil. in Visual Studies from the School of Arts and Aesthetics, Jawaharlal Nehru University and has received fellowships from the India Foundation for the Arts and the Nehru Trust for research on Trans-Himalayan rituals and material culture.
 She was a research fellow at SOAS, London (2017) on a Charles Wallace Trust India Fellowship.
-She has worked as a curator at the NGMA, Delhi, KHOJ International Artists’ Association besides curating exhibitions of South Asian and international contemporary art; she has taught at the V-A-C Foundation’s Moscow Curatorial Summer School, Curatorial Studies at the Dr. BDL Museum’s postgraduate diploma course and was co-mentor for the Curatorial Intensive South Asia Programme (Khoj and Goethe Institut) in 2019, 2021, 2023.
+She has worked as a curator at the National Gallery of Modern Art, Delhi, KHOJ International Artists’ Association besides curating exhibitions of South Asian and international contemporary art.
+She has taught at the V-A-C Foundation’s Moscow Curatorial Summer School, Curatorial Studies at the Dr. Bhau Daji Lad Museum’s postgraduate diploma course and was co-mentor for the Curatorial Intensive South Asia Programme (Khoj and Goethe Institut) in 2019, 2021, 2023.
 She currently works as Director, Projects at the Sher-Gil Sundaram Arts Foundation.

-Her research interests focus on the material culture and art history of Ladakh and Himachal Pradesh, with a focus on Tibetan Buddhist monastic art and rituals, as well as museum studies, particularly the shifting registers of value and meaning-making of ritual and everyday objects.
-She curated the permanent exhibition for a trade-routes artifacts museum in Kargil, Ladakh.
+Her research is on the material culture and art history of Western Tibet, Ladakh and Himachal Pradesh, with a focus on Buddhist monastic art and rituals; as well as museum studies, particularly the shifting registers of value and meaning-making of ritual and everyday objects.
+She curated the permanent exhibition for a trade-routes artifacts museum in Kargil, Ladakh in 2015.